voronokKita/alpaca-chan/Development History.md

 ### 2022.AUG.9

 1st half of the day: <br>
-Finished the auctions image upload logic and adapted the tests for it.
+Auctions :: Image upload & deletion logic and adapted the tests for it. <br>
+Auctions :: Profile cascade deletion (and tests).